Every bird-watching guide describes the American Crow as one of the most intelligent birds.

 While most will begin feeding on the ground, one or more will remain in the trees watching for predators.

-Cracked corn and sunflower seeds will attract these birds, although about any kind of seed will be eaten by them.
+Cracked corn and sunflower seeds will attract these birds, although they will eat about any kind of seed.

 In fall and winter, the American Crow roost in large flocks, numbering sometimes in the thousands.